 The Starting Block - West Michigan regional kitchen incubator located in Hart, MI.
 Great folks working hard to keep their rural economy alive and well through local food production.
 Eager to help others with affordable consulting rates.

-MORE to come in 2017!
+MORE to come!
 Know of a great kitchen incubator?
 Let us know at AskMe@TexasLocalFood.org.

 The City of Austin's food systems work is the best in the state.
 Their site has an excellent list of reports about Austin and central Texas.